skip to Main Content

 The Ugandan government has been working to make tourism as frictionless as possible.
 While most European travelers, including those from the UK, France, and Germany, currently require a visa, it is always wise to check the latest portal updates for any sudden bilateral “visa-free” agreements that often pop up during high-growth tourism years like 2026.

 • The Yellow Card: You must have a Yellow Fever vaccination card to get into the country.
-The “Yellow Card” is as important as your It is your official proof that you have been vaccinated against Yellow Fever, and it is a mandatory requirement for anyone entering Uganda.
-If you show up at the airport without it, you run a real risk to pay for a vaccination right there at the airport before you are allowed through.
+The “Yellow Card” is as important as your life.
+It is your official proof that you have been vaccinated against yellow fever, and it is a mandatory requirement for anyone entering Uganda.
+If you show up at the airport without it, you run a real risk of paying for a vaccination right there at the airport before you are allowed through.

-• Money: The local currency is Ugandan Shilling (UGX) for your day-to-day adventures, like buying a “Rolex” snack or tipping your lodge staff.
-However, the US Dollar is still the heavyweight for the safari tours, hotel bills, and those all-important gorilla permits et cetera.
+• Money: The local currency is the Ugandan Shilling (UGX) for your day-to-day adventures, like buying a “Rolex” snack or tipping your lodge staff.
+However, the US dollar is still the heavyweight for the safari tours, hotel bills, and those all-important gorilla trekking permits, et cetera.
 It is a good idea to have a mix of both currencies on you so you are not stuck trying to pay for a souvenir with a hundred-dollar bill.

-Once you head out into the bush, you might worry about being cut off from the world, but most mode safari lodges and hotels offer surprisingly strong Wi-Fi, to upload your gorilla photos to Instagram or check in with family back home.
-Most lodges provide free Wi-Fi in the main lounge or dining areas, so you can sit back with a drink at the end of a long day and share your adventure in real-time.
+Once you venture into the bush, you may be concerned about being isolated from the outside world.
+However, most modern safari lodges and hotels provide surprisingly strong Wi-Fi, allowing you to upload your gorilla photos to Instagram or check in with family back home.
+Most lodges provide free Wi-Fi in their main lounges or dining areas, so you can sit back with a drink at the end of a long day and share your adventure in real time.

-• Colors: Wear neutral colors like khaki, beige, olive, and Avoid bright colors and definitely stay away from blue or black, those colors actually attract tsetse flies.
+• Colors: Wear neutral colors such as khaki, beige, and olive, and avoid bright colors; definitely stay away from blue or black, as these colors actually attract tsetse flies.

 • Clothing: Bring lightweight long-sleeved shirts and trousers to protect yourself from bugs and itchy plants.